awsdocs/amazon-kendra-developer-guide/doc_source/getting-started-webcrawler.md

    1. \(Optional\) In the **Hosts with authentication** section, to connect to websites that require user authentication, choose **Add additional host with authentication**\.

-   1. In the **IAM role** section, in **IAM role**, choose an existing role that grants Amazon Kendra permission to access your web crawler resources such as your index\.
+   1. In the **IAM role** section, in **IAM role**, choose an existing role that grants Amazon Kendra permission to access the web crawler resources such as your index\.
 For more information about the required permissions, see [IAM access roles for Amazon Kendra](https://docs.aws.amazon.com/kendra/latest/dg/iam-roles.html)\.

    1. Choose **Next**\.